HiGraph: A Large-Scale Hierarchical Graph Dataset for Malware Analysis: Complete Experimental Configuration

 \subsection{Hyperparameters}

-We test on the hyperparameter settings shown in Table~\ref{tab:hyperparam_settings} and select the best configuration based on model performance.
-All models were trained using the Adam optimizer and cross-entropy loss function.
+We test on the hyperparameter settings shown in Table~\ref{tab:hyperparam_settings} and select the best configuration based on validation performance.
+All models were trained using the Adam optimizer with cross-entropy loss for up to 200 epochs, with early stopping based on validation Macro F1.
+We use PR-AUC, Macro F1, Precision, and Recall as evaluation metrics, focusing on Macro F1 due to the inherent class imbalance ($\sim$10\% malware samples).
+Each experiment is repeated three times with different random seeds, and we report the mean and standard deviation to ensure statistical reliability.